ibm-cloud-docs/appid/ts_index.md

   * For questions about the service and getting started instructions, use the <a href="https://developer.ibm.com/" target="_blank">IBM Developer Answers <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> forum.
 Include the `appid` tag.
   * Reach out directly to the development team on [Slack](https://www.ibm.com/cloud/blog/announcements/get-help-with-ibm-cloud-app-id-related-questions-on-slack)!

-For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support).
+For more information about getting support, see [how do I get the support that I need](/docs/get-support?topic=get-support-getting-customer-support).

-## A user is not redirected to the app after sign in
+## A user is not redirected to the app after sign-in
 {: #ts-signin-fail}

 {: tsSymptoms}
 A user signs in to your application through an identity provider's sign in page, and either nothing happens or the sign-in fails.

 {: tsCauses}
-Sign in might fail for the following reasons:
+Sign-in might fail for the following reasons:

 * Your redirect URL was not properly added to [the whitelist](/docs/services/appid?topic=appid-faq#faq-redirect).
 * The user is not authorized.